 Culture: India (probably Bihar)

 Credit Line: Purchase, Florance Waterbury Bequest, 1969

-Dating to the late Gupta period, this image is stylistically dependent on forms developed in Uttar Pradesh and Madhya Pradesh during the sixth century A.D.
+Dating from the end of the Gupta period, this image draws on stylistic traits from both Mathura and Sarnath, the most important art centers in India at the time.
 In its turn, this type of northern Indian sculpture played a major role in the formation of early Nepalese styles.
-The exact provenance of this statue is unknown, but it is believed to have come out of Nepal.
-Many Indian Buddhist icons were transported to Nepal and Tibet following the destruction of monasteries in northeast India during the twelfth century.
+Although the provenance of this figure is unknown, the indigo in its hair suggests it may have come from Tibet.
+Many Indian Buddhist icons were transported to this region as north Indian Buddhism declined in the twelfth century.